This article was updated on June 11, 2018.

 For example, you can help interested employees gain leadership experience by allowing them to sign up for specialized teams that will receive intensive training in certain disciplines.
 This task force could hold internal seminars and trainings, and serve as the point of contact for other team members who have questions on the task or knowledge base in question.

-Provide Plenty of Feedback
+Offer Plenty of Feedback

 Employees need to have a consistent stream of feedback to understand what they're doing well and how they can improve.
 While this may be difficult in the professional services sector, in which employees may be engaged in long-term projects with no active managerial presence on-site, you should strive to implement standardized performance feedback practices, such as bi-annual reviews.